Brief on Development Partnership with Nepal

 (a) Large and Intermediate Infrastructure Projects - Grant

 Connectivity projects have been an important element of India-Nepal development partnership.
 An MoU for development of railway infrastructure at five border points was signed between the Government of India and the Government of Nepal in 2010.
 The cross-border section of the first railway link, connecting Jaynagar (India) to Kurtha (Nepal), became operational in April 2022.
-The train operations were jointly inaugurated by the Prime Ministers of both countries.
+Train operations were jointly inaugurated by the Prime Ministers of both countries.
 In July 2023, this railway link was extended to Bijalpura in Nepal.
 The work on the final segment of the railway link, from Bijalpura to Bardibas, is ongoing.
-Similarly, during this period, work was initiated on the Jogbani (India) - Biratnagar (Nepal) rail link.
+During this period, work was also initiated on the Jogbani (India) - Biratnagar (Nepal) rail link.
 Its cross-border section from Bathnaha (India) to the Nepal Custom Yard (Nepal) was jointly inaugurated by the Prime Ministers of both countries in June 2023 for freight rail operations.
-The Final Location Survey Report of the new Raxaul-Kathmandu railway link is also being finalised by both countries.
+The Final Location Survey Report of the new Raxaul-Kathmandu railway link is also being discussed by both countries.

 In addition to Railways and ICPs, the Hulaki / Terai Roads project and the East – West fiber optics project are two other important projects undertaken in the realm of connectivity.

-In the energy sector, development cooperation began with the Trishuli Hydropower projects, Pokhara Hydropower projects, Kataiya Power House and Devighat Hydroelectric project.
+In the energy sector, development cooperation began with the Trishuli Hydropower project, Pokhara Hydropower project, Kataiya Power House and Devighat Hydroelectric project.
 In recent times, this cooperation has been expanded with the commissioning of the Motihari-Amlekhgunj Petroleum Pipeline (MAPL) in 2019.
 MAPL became the first cross-border petroleum product pipeline in South Asia region and has yielded economic benefits to the people of Nepal.
-For further enhancing energy cooperation through pipelines, an MoU for construction of petroleum supply infrastructure by laying the new pipeline between Siliguri and Jhapa, and extending the existing oil pipeline from Amlekhgunj till Chitwan, as well as construction of two greenfield terminals at Chitwan and Jhapa, was signed on 01 June 2023.
-The foundation stone for the Phase-II of the Motihari-Amlekhgunj Pipeline in Chitwan was also laid on the same day and the project has been completed.
-Indian Oil Corporation Limited (IndianOil) and Nepal Oil Corporation (NOC) signed a Business to Business (B2B) Framework Agreement on 03 October 2024 for the execution of projects envisaged in the G2G MoU signed in 2023.
+For further enhancing energy cooperation through pipelines, an MoU for construction of petroleum supply infrastructure by laying a new pipeline between Siliguri and Jhapa, and extending the existing oil pipeline from Amlekhgunj till Chitwan, as well as construction of two greenfield terminals at Chitwan and Jhapa, was signed on 01 June 2023.
+The foundation stone for the Phase-II of the Motihari-Amlekhgunj Pipeline in Chitwan was also laid on the same day.
+The project has been completed and commercial operation has started.
+Indian Oil Corporation Limited (Indian Oil) and Nepal Oil Corporation (NOC) signed a Business to Business (B2B) Framework Agreement on 03 October 2024 for the execution of projects envisaged in the G2G MoU signed in 2023.

 Another facet of India-Nepal development partnership is the cooperation in the education sector.
 Some key education sector projects include the Nepal Bharat Maitri Vidalaya in Pokhara, the Manmohan Memorial Polytechnic in Morang, the development of Tri-Chand College in Kathmandu and various projects in Tribhuvan University (establishment of library, Gandhi Bhawan, girls and boys hostel).
-The construction of Nepal Bharat Maitri Polytechnic in Hetauda is another large education sector project that is ongoing.

 (b) High Impact Community Development Projects (HICDPs) – Grant

-(c) Gifting of Ambulances and School Buses
+(c) Gifting of Ambulances, School Buses and Vehicles

 (d) Post-earthquake Reconstruction